danielsobrado/CCDAK-Exam-Questions/Topic/README.md

 - **Scalability**: The `partition` count of a topic influences how data is distributed across the cluster and impacts parallel processing capabilities.
 - **Data Consistency**: The `acks` setting affects how producers receive acknowledgments from brokers, impacting data consistency guarantees.

+After adding partitions later, it cannot be guaranteed that old messages will be on the same partition as new messages with the same key.

 ### Important Topic Properties

 #### `acks`